TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Additional Resources

 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+It isn't required, so consider i  t supplemental for if you need to dive deeper into something.

+* [Kevin Powell](https://www.youtube.com/kepowob/search?query=pseudo) has a variety of videos on several of these topics if you'd like a deeper dive.
+* [The CSS Tricks Alamanc](https://css-tricks.com/almanac/selectors/) has a great reference for all pseudo-elements and selectors.
+It includes examples, extra resources and browser support charts.
+* [W3 Schools](https://www.w3schools.com/cssref/css_selectors.asp) also has a solid, more concise reference list.
+Includes a an interactive selector tool if you'd like to play around with some hands on examples.
+* [The Free Code Camp Selector Cheat Sheet](https://www.freecodecamp.org/news/css-selectors-cheat-sheet/) has a solid summary of some of the most common selectors.

 ### Knowledge Check